MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/update-existing-projects-to-the-latest-release.md

 > [!NOTE]
 > These instructions may have issues due to the uniqueness of each app's individual scenario.
 Please carefully follow them and if you find issues, [file a bug on our GitHub repo](https://github.com/microsoft/microsoft-ui-xaml/issues/new/choose).

-## Update from 0.8 Preview to 0.8 Stable
+## Update from 0.8 Preview to 0.8 Stable or between stable 0.8 versions

-If you created a project using version 0.8 Preview, you can follow these instructions to update your project to version 0.8 Stable.
+If you created a project using version 0.8 Preview, you can follow these instructions to update your project to a stable version of 0.8.
+These instructions also apply if you've created a project with an older stable version of 0.8 (i.e. 0.8.0) and want to update your project to a newer stable version (i.e. 0.8.1).

 > [!NOTE]
 > You may be able to automatically update your project through the Visual Studio Extension Manager, without going through the manual steps below.
 In Visual Studio 2019, click on **Extensions** -> **Manage Extensions** and select **Updates** from the left menu bar.
 Select "Project Reunion" from the list and click **Update**.